 ‘After my degree I worked for a geophysics company in Canberra in the area of marine seismic exploration, but I soon realised I really wanted the challenge of a job with a research focus and I chose to go back to study a PhD.
 I went looking for a research group that was doing world-class applied research — I thought that if they found it interesting and exciting then so would I. I was lucky enough to end up in systems engineering working with Professor John Moore.’

 Robert received a PhD in 1995 in systems engineering at ANU before completing a postdoctoral fellowship in France and a Logan Fellowship at Monash University.
-He returned to Canberra and the ANU in 2001, becoming a Professor in the Research School of Engineering in 2011.
+He returned to Canberra and the ANU in 2001, becoming a Professor in the Research School of Electrical, Energy and Materials Engineering in 2011.

 ‘My work is in using sensor systems to control robotic systems.
 I started work on motion control of vehicles during my PhD, and then in France began work on aerial vehicles’, says Robert.